iamRichardCN/DEVOPS-PROJECTS/PROJECT 10 LOAD BALANCER SOLUTION WITH NGINX AND SSL or TLS/PROJECT10.md

 ## Preliminary

-- Create an EC2 VM based on Ubuntu Server 20.04 LTS and name it Nginx LB (o open TCP port 80 for HTTP connections, also open TCP port 443 – this port is used for secured HTTPS connections)
+- Create an EC2 VM based on Ubuntu Server 20.04 LTS and name it Nginx Load Balancer _Nginx LB_ (open TCP port 80 for HTTP connections, also open TCP port 443 – this port is used for secured HTTPS connections)
 -

 ##  Registering a new Domain